-Their eyes catch and Annie's smile wanes a little.
+Annie's smile wanes a little.
 "Um, played, only once with Abed.
 It's actually Troy's bedroom now.
 I thought you knew."

 He shrugs, "But what did you two do in there?" watching Annie fuss with the zip of her purse as she shoves her camera back inside, and Jeff's not sure why his heart races.
 "Was it like a Dungeons and Dragons thing?"

 "Psssh.
 Nooooo," she squawks, and by the widening of her eyes, louder than even she expected.
 She shifts her purse higher on her shoulder.
 "Let's go inside."

 Jeff frowns at Annie's evasiveness but shakes it off with a shrug to follow her determined dash inside.
 As they hover by the doorway, the musky scent of old books warring with the freshness drifting in from outside, a petite woman with blonde hair looks up from sorting receipts and greets them with a very English-sounding, "Bonjour."

 Around them there are wooden ladders propped against floor-to-ceiling books on mahogany shelves, every surface eaten greedily.
 A chandelier above throws out pools of green light between flaking wooden beams.